 What Could Be Improved:

-- May require frequent use for best results
+- May need frequent use for best effect

 5. IMUSTGARDEN Dog and Cat Repellent: All Natural Spray to Stop Chewing and Repel from Yards, Plants,